kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 (kube-scheduler, apiserver) or kubelet.

-If the scheduler_pending_pods metric in the kube-scheduler suddenly increases, it can suggest that pods are no longer gettings scheduled which might be due to a problem with the DRA scheduler plugin.
+If the scheduler_pending_pods metric in the kube-scheduler suddenly increases, it can suggest that pods are no longer getting scheduled which might be due to a problem with the DRA scheduler plugin.
 Another are an increase in the number of pods that fail to start, as indicated by the kubelet_started_containers_errors_total metric.

-If the node.status.Capacity for the extended resources for the devices do not decrease to zero, or a pod fail to be scheduled, or run on the node, it may indicate that the device plugin driver on the node for the devices is not properly replaced by the DRA driver.
+If the node.status.Capacity for the extended resources for the devices do not decrease to zero, or a pod fails to be scheduled, or run on the node, it may indicate that the device plugin driver on the node for the devices is not properly replaced by the DRA driver.

 In all cases further analysis of logs and pod events is needed to determine whether